Vacuum Jets/ Ejectors

-Vacuum ejectors or vacuum jets extend the operating range of process vacuum systems that is beyond what can be achieved by liquid ring vacuum pump-based systems alone.
-Utilizing the venturi principle, the motive fluid entrains the process stream (non-condensables and condensables) discharging either into a condenser or the liquid ring vacuum pump.
+A vacuum jet and ejector extend the operating range of process vacuum systems that is beyond what liquid ring vacuum pump-based systems alone achieve.
+Utilizing the venturi principle, the motive fluid of the jet or ejector entrains the process stream (non-condensables and condensables) discharging either into a condenser or the liquid ring vacuum pump.

-The motive fluid can either be pressurized steam or atmospheric air.
-Steam is useful as it can be condensed and removed from the process thus keeping the backing pump size smaller.
+The motive fluid is either atmospheric air or pressurized steam.
+Steam is useful as it is condensable.
+The backing pump size stays small by removing the condensed steam from the process.
 However, the cost of steam utility may be a cause for a different motive fluid source.
-Alternatively, we utilize atmospheric air to compress the process to a higher absolute pressure.
+As an alternative, we utilize atmospheric air to compress the process to a higher absolute pressure.
 Because we use atmospheric air, there is no added utility cost.
-However, because we will still be operating under vacuum, any non-condensable introduced into the process will expand.
+However, because we will still be operating under a vacuum, any non-condensable introduced into the process will expand.
 This causes the backing vacuum pump to increase in size.
-The added vacuum pump size must be analyzed against the added utility of a steam jet to determine which route is best suited to the application.
+The analysis of the vacuum pump is against the added utility of a steam jet.
+This process determines which route is best suited to the application.

 - No moving parts